 One more way to prepare for French oral revision is to get a tutor.
-A tutor can give you valuable advice on how to improve your oral skills and pronunciation, point out your weak points, suggest useful vocabulary, and so much more.
-You can even organize your own mockup French oral exam as one of the ways to prepare for the real thing.
+A tutor can give you valuable advice on how to improve your oral skills, point out your weak points, suggest vocabulary etc. You can even organize your own mockup French oral exam as one of the ways to prepare for the real thing.

 Prepare for Your French Oral Exam with TutorsPlus

 Like the idea of getting an IB French tutor?
 TutorsPlus is a good solution.
 Our experienced and friendly team of language tutors, all IB teachers, and IB Examiners can help bring your A-game to ace IB French.
-With us, you are able to cover the distance from ‘Je ne sais pas’ to ‘Oui, je parle français’ with minimum struggle and maximum fun.
+With us, you are able to cover the distance from ‘Je ne sais pas’ to ‘Oui, je parle français’ with minimum struggle.

 You can reach TutorsPlus at 022 731 8148 or firstname.lastname@example.org.
 We work hard to help you learn French easily!